-Goodedulla National Park is accessible by four-wheel drive only.
-Turn off the Capricorn Highway at Gogango and follow the signs north to Rookwood Station.
-Do not turn towards the house but follow the park signs and keep heading north.
-The track is rough, unsealed and traverses private property.
-It can take more than 45 minutes to traverse the final 10km to the park.
+Goodedulla National Park is accessible by high clearance four-wheel drive only.
+Turn off the Capricorn Highway at Gogango.
+From Gogango follow the Riverslea Road for 18km, just past the Fitzroy River.
+Turn left onto Rookwood Road and travel 31km north to the park boundary.
+The last 10km is very rough, unsealed and passes through private property.
+It can take more than 45 minutes to traverse the final 10km!
 Leave all gates as you find them.

-Take care as the park's road networks can be confusing—see Goodedulla National Park map .
+Take care as the park’s road networks can be confusing—download the Goodedulla National Park map to help with navigation, track intersections are numbered on the map.
 You must be self-sufficient.
-Heavy rain can flood the seasonal creek, potentially stranding visitors, so be well prepared.
+Heavy rain can flood the seasonal creeks, potentially stranding visitors, so be well prepared.

 Drive with care

 - Watch for wildlife and cattle on roads.

 - After heavy rain unsealed roads may become impassable.

 - Stay with your vehicle if it breaks down.
 A vehicle is much easier to find than a person.

 - There are no formal walking tracks provided in Goodedulla National Park.